meysamrn/AntiPorn/seed_to_nullify.md

 ## The iniquity of a seed to nullify causes several things in man himself and in the higher worlds

-- The cause of the separation of the human soul from the divine light that animates it, this is called in the language of the Torah "Crete" (detailed below).

-- This iniquity causes a disconnect between man and the Creator of the world to such an extent that it is written that there is a "wall" separating him from the name for 40 days (If intentionally).

 ### In the human psyche:
 - The cause of the separation of the human soul from the divine light that animates it, this is called in the language of the Torah "Crete" (detailed below).
 - This iniquity causes a disconnect between man and the Creator of the world to such an extent that it is written that there is a "wall" separating him from the name for 40 days (intentionally).